 Let’s face it, everyone wants an easy journey whether experienced or completely new to the game and with direct flights from all over the UK to Sofia (Bulgaria) getting out to Bansko is nice and straightforward.
 You can learn everything you need about your ski holiday in Bansko.

 Depending on which part of the season you’re looking to travel, flights can cost as little as £50 return with many airlines giving a multitude of options making it a great destination for a first-time holiday.
 We recommend using the comparison site SkyScanner to get the best prices or go directly to British Airways or Bulgaria Air to get what suits you best.

 To make things nice and easy, when you arrive we’ll be at the airport waiting for you, ready to whisk you off to the chalet.

 6. Some of the best learner friendly ski runs

-If you’re completely new to skiing you may not yet have learnt the simple ski run colour system that helps shape and guide skiers through resorts.
-New to Ski do a very good job of explaining the system in a bit more detail but briefly: ski runs are marked by a colour which defines their difficulty, enabling all levels of skier to plan which runs they might want to attempt and which ones would be sensible to avoid.
-Colours run through green to blue, red and black with the later being the most difficult.
+If you’re completely new to skiing you may not yet have learned the simple ski run colour system that helps shape and guide skiers through resorts.
+New to Ski do a very good job of explaining the system in a bit more detail but briefly: ski runs are marked by a colour that defines their difficulty, enabling all levels of skier to plan which runs they might want to attempt and which ones would be sensible to avoid.
+Colours run through green to blue, red, and black with the latter being the most difficult.

 Bansko is great for beginners as it has a number of very accessible, long blues which are great when stepping foot on skis for the first time (check out Bansko piste map).
 Not only does Bansko have a number of lovely blues with great views, but it also boasts a HUGE 5k blue run that extends from the top of its gondola to the bottom.
 You’ll even find bars on the way down making it a great place to practice and enjoy at the end of the day.